 The ecommerce subscription model has been around for a long time.
 It’s recently gained popularity again as more and more people are looking for ways to save money.
-There is an expectation that this trend will continue in the coming years, with many businesses jumping on board.
+There is an expectation that this ecommerce market trend will continue in the coming years, with many businesses jumping on board.

 What Is An Ecommerce Subscription Model?

 An ecommerce subscription model is a business model in which consumers pay for regular deliveries of products or services.
 This service usually comes on a regular basis in the format of a subscription box.

 Subscription models have been around at least since the printing press was invented when customers would subscribe to periodicals and novels that were released in installments.
 More recently, cable TV was one of the most popular subscription models for decades.

 Now, ecommerce has taken over the subscription model platform and implemented it in new ways.